firebolt-db/godocs/docs/sql_reference/commands/queries/explain.md

 	1,2,3,4;
 ```

-In the output below, we can see that each plan node is annotated with a `[Logical Profile]`.
-This profile provides the `source` where the estimation for this node originates from.
+In the following output, each plan node is annotated with a `[Logical Profile]`, indicating the `source` of the estimation for that node.

 ```
 explain TEXT